apehex/web3-evasion-techniques/report/web3-evasion-techniques.md

 tokens: DZOO, oSHIB, oDOGE, GPT, and SHIBP at least.
-For instance, the [case study of the DZOO campaign](https://forta.org/blog/attack-deep-dive-soft-rug-pull/) shows how it used bot EOAs pump the price of its token.
+For instance, the [case study of the DZOO campaign](https://forta.org/blog/attack-deep-dive-soft-rug-pull/) shows how it used bot EOAs to pump the price of its token.

 These techniques are an [active area of research](https://en.wikipedia.org/wiki/Sybil_attack) and would require